TABLE OF CONTENTS

 A TPPP retains deposit relationships with different financial institutions to process payments for merchants.
-In turn, a merchant submits what payments he or she needs to receive through the TPPP.
+In turn, a merchant obtains a signed ACH authorization form from the customer and submits what payments he or she needs to receive through the TPPP.
 The TPPP generates and deposits the payments into the vendor’s deposit accounts, mainly through ACH debits and credit cards.

 Below is a summary of the typical processing costs for ACH transfers, as of 2021.